Hemifacial spasm: Diagnosis

-There are several tests done to diagnose hemifacial spasm.
-Diagnosing a case of hemifacial spasm begins with a complete neurological exam, including an Electromyography (EMG – a test that measures and records electrical activity generated in muscle at rest and in response to muscle contraction), Magnetic resonance imaging (MRI – a test that uses magnetic waves to make pictures of structures inside the head), Computed tomography (CT scan – a type of x-ray that uses a computer to make pictures of structures inside the head), and Angiography (an x-ray exam of the blood vessels when they are filled with a contrast material).
+There are several tests available to diagnose a case of hemifacial spasm.
+Diagnosis begins with a complete neurological exam, including an electromyography (EMG: a test that measures and records electrical activity generated in muscle at rest and in response to muscle contraction), magnetic resonance imaging (MRI: a test that uses magnetic waves to make pictures of structures inside the head), computed tomography (CT scan: a type of x-ray that uses a computer to make pictures of structures inside the head), and angiography (an x-ray exam of the blood vessels when they are filled with a contrast material).

 Studies have shown that the most effective method of hemifacial spasm screening is MRI.
-In one study only 25% of the CT scans showed the abnormality in hemifacial spasm patients, whilst more than half of the MRI imaging demonstrated a vascular anomaly.
-MRI imaging should be the initial screening procedure in the assessment of patients with hemifacial spasm.
+In one study, only 25% of the CT scans showed the abnormality in hemifacial spasm patients, whilst more than half of the MRI imaging demonstrated a vascular anomaly.
+MRI imaging is recommended as the initial screening procedure in the assessment of patients with hemifacial spasm.